DAGWorks-Inc/burr/README.md

 ## 🔩 How does Burr work?

 With Burr you express your application as a state machine (i.e. a graph/flowchart).
-You can (and should!) use it for anything where managing state can be hard.
-Hint: managing state is always hard!
+You can (and should!) use it for anything in which you have to manage state, track complex decisions, add human feedback, or dictate an idempotent, self-persisting workflow.
-This is true across a wide array of contexts, from building RAG applications to power a chatbot, to running ML parameter tuning/evaluation workflows, to conducting a complex forecasting simulation.

 Burr includes:

-1. A (dependency-free) low abstraction python library that enables you to build and manage state machines with simple python functions
+1. A (dependency-free) low-abstraction python library that enables you to build and manage state machines with simple python functions
 2. A UI you can use view execution telemetry for introspection and debugging
 3. A set of integrations to make it easier to persist state, connect to telemetry, and integrate with other systems